 If you have grown zucchini you know how large they can get.
 Like they were grown with steroids.
 Which is great if you are trying to grow the largest zucchini in the state.
 However, the super large ones can be overwhelming to cook with.
 I like to use small zucchini.
 They tender and full of flavor.

 Zucchini has high water content which can result in soggy zoodles.
 (Gross!)
-Below are step-by-step instructions for zoodles that are not soggy.
+Try these easy step-by-step instructions for zoodles that are crisp-tender.

 How to Make Zoodles: